EllieChen-Git/Aussie-Beauty-Market/README.md

 - completed final spelling check
 - completed presentation preparation

 ---

 ## Database Planning & Structure

-#### R14 ERD
+### R14 ERD

 The sitemap of the marketplace can also be viewed on GitHub: [Marketplace - ERD](https://github.com/EllieChen-Git/Aussie-Beauty-Market/blob/master/docs/ERD.jpg)

 ![Marketplace - ERD](./docs/ERD.jpg)

-#### [R15] High-level components (abstractions)
+### [R15] High-level Components (Abstractions)

 Ruby on Rails uses the architecture of MVC patterns (Model-View-Controller) and follows the rule of 'convention over configuration'.
-In terms of the design principle, we follow 'separation of concerns' so each component (model, view and controller) should only handle a specific set of actions for an application.
+In terms of the design principle, 'separation of concerns' is followed, so each component (model, view and controller) should only handle a specific set of actions for an application.

 - __Models__: Model deals with the data storage in our Rails app.
 Rails uses Active Record in the model layer, which is responsible for creating and maintaining persistent data required for an application by interacting with the database.
 The beauty of using models on Rails is that we are not required to write the language of a database.
 Instead, we can write Ruby code on models to interact (i.e. create, update, delete) with all the data in our database.

 - __Views__: View is how we interact with the user and the code placed in views is usually what the user can see on the website (e.g. webpages).
-Views take data instantiated by controllers and add styling on it before sending it to our web server, which will later pass the information to the user's browser.
+Views take data instantiated by controllers and add styling to it before sending it to our web server, which will later pass the information to the user's browser.
 For example, if we want to explain something to the user or receive information from users, the code will be placed inside view.
-Our goal is to only present minimal logic in our view layer, which means that we will only place simple logics like 'control flow (e.g. if/else statement)' and loops in our views.
+Our goal is to only present minimal logic in our view layer, which means that we will only place simple logic like 'control flow (e.g. if/else statement)' and loops in our views.

 - __Controllers__: Controller is the glue that connects our models and views together and is also the place we store our business logic of our Rails app.
-We usually declare instance variables in our controllers and use them in our views to display information to users.
+We usually declare instance variables in our controllers and use them in our views to display information to users or use them in models to create certain methods.
 Our controllers communicate with both our view and model components.

 Other basic architecture components in our Rails app are server, routes, assets: